opsgility/copilot/govcopilot/1_Build_Presentation_PowerPoint.md

     Draft an email to the OEA Director requesting review of the attached 6 GHz economic impact presentation for the upcoming Commission meeting.
 Use professional government tone and highlight key analytical findings.
     ```

-4. Select **Draft with Copilot**.
+4. Click **Generate**.

-5. Review the email draft, attach your presentation, and send to the intended recipient. -->
+5. Review the email draft, then select **Keep**.
+You can then attach your presentation, and send to the intended recipient.

 You're now ready to deliver a compelling economic analysis presentation that will inform Commission decision-making with rigorous data and clear policy recommendations!